Codit/Codit.Blog.Cache/ReadMe.md

 Work in progress
 # ReadMe #

-This example code is part of a blog post on the codit blog about improving BizTalk performance by bypassing the BizTalk MessageBox with the help of Redis cache and a IOperationInvoker.
+This example code is part of a blog post on the codit blog about improving BizTalk performance by bypassing the BizTalk MessageBox with the help of Redis cache and a WCF IOperationInvoker.

 ## RedisCacheClient Usage ##